vmware-archive/kubeless/docs/implementing-new-runtime.md

 +}
 ```

 Unit test are encouraged but not required.
-If there is an specific behaviour that needs testing (and it is not covered by the integration tests) you can add tests at `pkg/langruntime/langruntime_test.go`.
+If there is a specific behaviour that needs testing (and it is not covered by the integration tests) you can add tests at `pkg/langruntime/langruntime_test.go`.

 ## Conclusion